-Hill, a Democrat, was the representative for Ohio's 6th congressional district from 1885 to 1887.
+Hill was the representative for Ohio’s 6th congressional district and was a Democrat.
+He served from 1885 to 1887.

 From Mar 1879 to Mar 1887, Hill missed 413 of 1,079 roll call votes, which is 38.3%.
 This is worse than the median of 28.4% among the lifetime records of representatives serving in Mar 1887.
 The chart below reports missed votes over time.